-In 2018, so far, I have instructed in the violin, piano, voice, and cello.
+In 2018 and 2019, I instructed in the violin, piano, voice, cello, and harp.
 In 2017, I instructed in the violin, piano, voice, harp, and flute.
 In 2016, I gave at least one lesson on the violin, piano, voice, guzheng, erhu, and drum kit.
 In 2004, I only taught the violin and piano.

 Obviously, the violin and piano are my primary instruments.
-I do play a variety of other instruments but do not specialize in them.
+I do play a variety of other instruments but do not specialize in them, other than voice, and I specialize in opera singing, and the harp, for folk harp only.
 I am willing to help students get started on my non-primary instruments if they cannot find any specialist in a reasonable distance or if it is more convenient because a sibling already takes lessons with me, but please be aware that I will be unable to accompany you to the highest level of playing if it is not the violin.
 I do think that it is best if you can find a specialist to study your chosen instrument with from the beginning.

 What happens in the music lessons?